franciscoxavier04/pm-BIM/docs/user-guide/work-packages/work-package-relations-hierarchies/README.md

 3. Now the column with the information about a parent relation is displayed in the work package table.

 ![Select parent as column in OpenProject work package tables](openproject_user_guide_wp_table_show_parent.png)

+*Parent* column displays all direct children work packages.
+If you want to include all deeper hierarchy levels, i.e. include grandchildren and so on, use the **Descendants of** filter.
+Learn more about [filtering for descendants](../work-package-table-configuration/#filter-for-descendats-of-a-work-package).